statecapitols.tigerleaf.com Capitol Info Section: What's On Top

 |

-Dome The most attention-grabbing feature of this capitol is the large dome, which rises to 287 feet and weighs 30 million pounds.
-It is one of the largest stone domes in the world built without steel support.
+Dome The most attention-grabbing feature of the Washington state capitol building is the large dome, which rises to 287 feet and weighs 30 million pounds.
+It is one of the largest masonry domes in the world built without steel support.

 Cupola In early photographs, the cupola looks different.
 The original was a victim of an earthquake in 1949 and had to be replaced.